 We are registered with the Israeli Registrar of Companies.
 Our registration number is 51-488953-4.
 Our affairs are governed by our amended and restated articles of association, applicable Israeli law and Companies Law.
-Our purpose as set forth in our amended and restated articles of association to be effective upon the closing of this offering is to engage in any lawful act or activity.
+Our purpose as set forth in our amended and restated articles of association is to engage in any lawful act or activity.